SAP-archive/teched2020-DEV263/exercises/ex5_sap_jwt_trust_acl/README.md

-# Exercise 5 - Follow up tasks due to deprecation of SAP_JWT_TRUST_ACL
+# Exercise 5 - Follow-up tasks due to deprecation of SAP_JWT_TRUST_ACL

 This exercise is only relevant for communications between applications and/or services.